Wasps, Hornets, & Yellowjackets Identification; Types and Behavior

 Wasp control centers on the nest: locating it, treating or removing it safely, and timing the work to lower-activity periods (often evening) to reduce sting risk.
 Active nests, particularly concealed ground or wall-void yellowjacket nests, are genuinely hazardous to handle without proper equipment and experience, which is why nest removal is the part homeowners most often shouldn’t DIY.

-Cockroach FAQs
+Wasp FAQs

 What's the difference between wasps and bees?